 BIG/IP CONTROLLER.
-BIG/ip is an intelligent load balancer consisting of our proprietary software, which we load on a pre-configured, industry-standard hardware platform.
-Situated between a network's routers and server array, BIG/ip continuously monitors the array of local servers to ensure application availability and performance and automatically directs user requests to the server best able to handle these requests.
-By quickly detecting application, server and network failures and directing service toward those servers and applications that are functioning properly, BIG/ip is designed to help prevent system failure and provide timely responses to user requests and data flow.
+BIG/ip is an intelligent load balancer consisting of proprietary software installed on a pre-configured, industrystandard hardware platform.
+Situated between a network's routers and server array, BIG/ip continuously monitors the array of local servers to ensure application availability and performance and automatically directs user requests to the server best able to handle such requests.
+By quickly detecting application, server and network failures and directing service toward those servers and applications that are functioning properly, BIG/ip is designed to ensure fault-tolerance and provide timely responses to user requests and data flow.
 BIG/ip offers a comprehensive choice of load-balancing algorithms that enables an organization to choose a load-balancing configuration that best suits its particular needs.
-Additionally, BIG/ip actively queries and checks content received from applications, thereby helping to ensure the quality of Web content.
+Additionally, BIG/ip actively queries and checks content received from applications, thereby helping to ensure the quality of static and dynamic Web content.
 Thus, if a server and application are responding to users' requests with incorrect content, BIG/ip redirects requests to those servers and applications that are responding properly.

-BIG/ip is compatible with any system that uses the standard Internet communication method, also known as Internet protocol or IP, and can operate with multiple, heterogeneous hardware platforms.
+BIG/ip can be used in any Internet protocol, or IP, environment and can operate with multiple, heterogeneous hardware platforms.
 This enables organizations to leverage their existing infrastructure without limiting their options to meet future network needs.
-BIG/ip supports a wide variety of network protocols, including Web, e-mail, audio, video, database and file transfer protocol, which is the standard method of transfering files over the Internet.
-BIG/ip also manages traffic for network devices such as firewalls that prevent unauthorized access to a network system, cache servers that store frequently accessed Web content and multimedia servers, to help provide reliable content availability for end users.
+BIG/ip supports a wide variety of network protocols, including Web, e-mail, audio, video, database and file transfer protocol, and manages traffic for network devices such as firewalls, cache servers, proxy servers and multimedia servers, to help provide reliable content availability for end users.
 BIG/ip's ability to intelligently distribute traffic across server arrays reduces the need for increasingly larger and more expensive servers to accommodate increases in network traffic.
 This configuration also reduces the single point of failure inherent with a single large server and allows for the orderly addition of new servers or the routine maintenance or upgrades of servers without disrupting service to the end user.
 A typical configuration of redundant BIG/ip Controllers located between the server array and network is shown below.